SPI Client Success Story: Physio-Control

 How did you tie marketing into the training?
 Why was it important?

 That’s a great question.
 It was so critical that we employ multiple parts of our business into the program for success.
 Let me start by saying that our sales executives were the key sponsors in this and driving it.
 This was not only from a sales perspective.

 It started with our president and CEO, VP of Sales, VP of Marketing, and VP of Service.
-Each of those teams were an integral part of our training.
+Each of those teams was an integral part of our training.
 Upon implementation, we had all those teams interspersed with our sales team members.
-An outcome of the training was that each team could collaborate and have mutual gain.
+An outcome of the training was that each team could collaborate and have a mutual gain.

 How did you expand into other geographies with Lead Solution Selling®?

 We knew from the beginning that this would be a global initiative.
 We decided to start in Pan America.
 However, we wanted to expand this into Europe shortly after.
 One of the main challenges we had was delivering the program in multiple languages.

 Fortunately, SPI has offices in Europe, as well as multiple facilitators who speak multiple languages.
 The benefit to us is that we were able to offer the program as our own LEAD Solution Selling®, but in the local languages, which really resulted in a strong uptick or uptake in each team member’s response.